 The EOS R100 provides a 4-level battery indicator.

-A lens can make a big difference in a camera's overall performance and resulting image quality, and the growing, directly compatible Canon RF Lens lineup is impressive.
+A lens can make a big difference in a camera's overall performance and resulting image quality, and the continuously growing, directly compatible Canon RF Lens lineup is impressive.

 The RF-S 18-45mm lens available in the kit is ideally paired with the compact, lightweight, and inexpensive EOS R100.